html-graph/html-graph.github.io/content/getting-started.md

 The end result is presented below.

-Every example in this documentation is a single HTML page, so you can copy/paste it, and it will work immediately.
+Every example in this documentation is a single HTML page, so you can copy/paste the implementation, and it will work immediately.

 # # {#end-result}